heikipoika/grc-ook/README.md

 ## Intended use

+This is not a complete tool, but it can be used to:

-Sniff short distance radio tranmission of simple devices such as thermometers and switches etc, and mimic their behaviour.
+* Sniff short distance radio tranmission of simple devices such as thermometers and switches etc, and mimic their behaviour.
+Protocol details for some known devices can be found here: https://github.com/merbanan/rtl_433/tree/master/src/devices in order to be able to encode/decode the actual content of existing devices messages.

-Set up a comms link between two devices.
+* Set up a simple comms link between two devices.
 The current design will listen to its own transmissions (unless the antenna setup provides enough isolation).
 A simple Rx/Tx switch may be added to the flowchart (half duplex link).
 For a full duplex link, the Rx Tx frequencies may be separeted.

 ## Disclaimer